9 Reasons the ECM Community is Underestimating SLACK

 How is it that Slack -- a communications app – is giving more established enterprise content management companies a run for their money?
 And yet, there is hardly any conversation about Slack in the ECM community.
 Why is that?

 I believe that all businesses really care about is finding a new technology, strategy, or approach that can make their employees’ daily working lives more effective and efficient.
-Slack has solved this need for more companies than is generally understood in the ECM.
-Here are 9 reasons I think Slack is succeeding.
+Slack has solved this need for more companies than is generally understood in the ECM world.
+Here are nine reasons I think Slack is succeeding: